Insecure (Or, How to be a martyr whilst doing laundry)

 I put my laundry in the car and called back.

 I talked, and she listened.
 She talked, and I was as close to listening as I've ever been.
 About an hour later, it all came down to that for some reason I was triggered.
 That's it.
-I also learned that my friend valued me and had a chance to tell me right there, and it felt amazing to hear.
+Nothing magical, some things just bother us.
+And I learned that my friend valued me and had a chance to tell me right there, and it felt amazing to hear.
 I want to hear that every day.

 What's cool about all of this is not that I actually figured out what the exact moment of impact was for my emotions.
 Who cares?
 Emotions are dumb.
 They come at you at a million miles an hour, and often take you off guard.
 Same with crappy thoughts.
 Can't help them; wouldn't try to.